STATEWIDE EVICTION MORATORUM EXTENDED: EFFECTIVE IMMEDIATELY

 - No rent increase may have been imposed for that unit between October 19, 2015 and December 23, 2016; and

 - Landlord must be in full compliance with the CSFRA

 COPIES OF TERMINATION NOTICES MUST BE SUBMITTED ONLINE.

 Rental Housing Committee Meetings

-The next RHC Meeting is scheduled for Monday, January 25, 2021 at 7:00 p.m. and will be held remotely.
-The meeting will include a study session where the RHC will consider a potential Capital Improvement Petition Process.
+The next RHC Meeting is scheduled for Monday, February 22, 2021 at 7:00 p.m. and will be held remotely.

 Members of the Public wishing to participate or watch the meeting or provide public comment may do so by registering here.